Andrei Simonov: Biography

 Andrei Dmitrievich Simonov was born on 29 June 1966, in Baranovka, Verkhnekamsky District, Kirov Oblast.
 In 1987, he graduated from the Tomsk Higher Military Command School of Communications and began his service in the Electronic Warfare troops.
-Here he worked as an operational duty officer, a platoon commander, a command post leader, and a deputy battalion commander.
+He served as an operational duty officer, platoon commander, command post leader, and deputy battalion commander.

-In 2000 he graduated from the Frunze Military Academy, and was promoted from a senior officer of the Siberian Military District's electronic warfare service to head of the Vostok regional command headquarters' electronic warfare service.
+In 2000, he graduated from the Frunze Military Academy, and was promoted from a senior officer of the Siberian Military District's electronic warfare service to head of the Vostok regional command headquarters' electronic warfare service.
 In 2010, he graduated from the General Staff Academy and was appointed Chief of the Electronic Security Service of the Western Military District of the Russian Federation.
 By 2011, he had been promoted to the rank of colonel.
-Since 2014, he has been Deputy Chief of the Electronic Warfare Troops of the Russian Armed Forces.
+Since 2014, he has served as Deputy Chief of the Electronic Warfare Troops of the Russian Armed Forces.

 Simonov was promoted to major general in 2016.